11 Exotic Fruits of Thailand That You Should Try

 While many visitors rarely go beyond mango, pineapple, watermelon, and papaya at their hotel breakfast buffet, other rarer fruits of Thailand are well worth tasting.

-Although the main fruit season in Thailand is from April to July, you should be able to try most Thai fruits year round.
+(Though the main fruit season in Thailand is from April to July, you should be able to try most Thai fruits year round.
 They are easily available and inexpensive.
-Prices vary by season, location, and whether you buy them at a fruit market or from a street vendor – pealed, packed, and ready to eat.
+Prices vary by season, location, and whether you buy them at a fruit market or from a street vendor – pealed, packed, and ready to eat).

 1 – Mangosteen (Mangkut) – National Fruit of Thailand

-Mangosteen is known as the ‘Queen of Fruits’ in Thailand.
+Mangosteen – Thailand’s national fruit – is also known as the ‘Queen of Fruits’.
 The soft juicy white pulpy fruit inside the hard purple cover is an absolute delight to the taste buds.
 Locals often eat this refreshing fruit after meals as it helps get rid of bad breath and unwanted taste.

 Mangosteen Season in Thailand: May – August